 Appropriate national accreditation is offered at the end of KS4 in all pathways.
-100% of year 11 pupils have achieved 1 or more certificates at national accreditation level 2021/22 and 96.2% of Year 11 pupils achieved one or more nationally recognised certificates in 2022/23.
+In academic year 2021/22 100% of year 11 pupils have achieved 1 or more certificates at national accreditation level 2021/22, with 96.2% of Year 11 pupils achieving one or more nationally recognised certificates in 2022/23.
+In 2023/24, this returned to 100% with all Year 11 pupils achieving one or more nationally recognised certificates.

 The Curriculum is aspirational for all pupils, including pupils with the most complex needs and the disadvantaged and higher attaining pupils.
-Literacy is a strength of the school.
-Knowledge is taught in a sequenced way in all subject and topic areas.
-Last academic year saw training for Senior Leaders on a whole-school pedagogy focus (Rosenshine's Principles of Instruction), which is being cascaded to teachers and teaching assistants this academic year.
+Literacy, and in particular Reading, is a strength of the school.
+Based on research, the school has organised a highly effective reading curriculum.
+Knowledge is taught in a sequenced way in all subject and topic areas, and delivered through creative resources and appropriate communication aids.
+We drive to embed a whole school pedagogy using the Early years ethos and play based learning through Rosenshine's Principles of Instruction.